-Reference: This request for interpretation refers to the requirements presented in ANSI/ASHRAE Standard 62-2001, Table 2 relating to vehicles.
+Reference: This request for interpretation refers to the requirements presented in ANSI/ASHRAE Standard 62.1-2004, Table 6-1, General Note 7, and Table E-3 relating to vehicles.

-Background: The scope of standard 62 does not explicitly address transportation ventilation.
-Table 2 has a single listing for vehicles under the heading of "Transportation" and contains a comment that "ventilation within vehicles may require special considerations."
+Background: The scope of Standard 62.1 does not explicitly address transportation ventilation.
+Table E-3 has a single listing for vehicles and contains a comment that "ventilation within vehicles may require special considerations."
 No specific listing of the types or conditions on these vehicles is mentioned.
 There are many kinds of vehicles, many of which have special needs.
 Other standards are written or are being written to deal with specific vehicles, such as aircraft.

-Interpretation No. 1: Standard 62 cannot be applied to transportation HVAC applications.
+Interpretation No. 1: Standard 62.1 cannot be applied to transportation HVAC applications.